liuzd1997/PyHDDBenchmark/Paper/paper.md

 # Summary
 The HDD Python package is ...

-# Background
-The data capacity of the hard disk drive (HDD) must increase to meet the demands for data storage.
-As a result, we must improve the positioning accuracy of the magnetic head in the HDD for a better future.
+Derived from Atsumi's work in MATLAB ...
+Changes made in Python due to ...

 # Statement of need
-We translate MATLAB based benchmark problems (Magnetic-head positioning control system in HDDs - File Exchange - MATLAB Central (mathworks.com)) into Python based programs.
-Now we can use Python to simulate the magnetic-head positioning control system used in the latest HDDs.
+We translated MATLAB based benchmark problems (Magnetic-head positioning control system in HDDs - File Exchange - MATLAB Central (mathworks.com)) into a Python-based package.
+Development of the package in Python extends the usage for simulating the magnetic-head positioning control system in the latest HDDs.
+The increasing data capacity requirements of hard disk drives motivates improvements in the positioning accuracy of the magnetic head for future advancements in data storage.

-Developed on: Python 3.10.0
-Packages: numpy 1.23.4, control 0.9.4, scipy 1.11.3, matplotlib 3.7.0
+Previous research have leveraged the MATLAB version of the HDD package, including research conducted by [Muto and Uchimura](https://www.sciencedirect.com/science/article/pii/S2405896323022401), who proposed a recurrent neural netowrk based (RNN-based) reinforcement learning (RL) solution for HDD control.
+One of the methods in this study was to to transform the RNN-based controller into a state-space linear controller to ensure stability.
+Implementing the RNN-based RL solution improved the system performance by 5.8% compared to the original benchmark.
+[Yabui et al.](https://www.sciencedirect.com/science/article/pii/S2405896323011874) developed an adaptive feedforward cancellation (AFC) control to address repeatable runout (RRO) in the tracks of the disk.
+RRO has the potential to distort the track shape on the disks, affecting overall system performance.
+By implementing this control system, Yabui et all. independently controlled synchronous and asynchronous RRO, thereby eliminating any interdependencies that could potentially impact the system response.
+The AFC controller successfully increased the minimum distance in adjacent tracks by 2nm.
+[Ouyang and Chen](https://asmedigitalcollection.asme.org/lettersdynsys/article/3/2/021010/1166908/A-Recursive-System-Identification-With-Non-Uniform) utilized the HDD benchmark package as one of the applications in their study on system identification.
+Their approach focused on non-uniformly sampled system identification based on recursive least-squares (RLS) and coprime collaborative sensing.
+Results from this study demonstrate that the algorithm effectively tracks fast systems beyond the Nyquist frequencies of multiple slow sensors.

+These examples highlight the diverse applications and extensions of studies related to HDD control, indicating a growing demand for its utilization.

 # Features & Functionality
-will fill in as code is near completion
+will fill in as code is near completion main section, include
+* Results

-# Function Description?
+* Function description
+* Issues for future improvements?

 # Dependencies and Environment Setup
+Developed on: Python 3.10.0<br>
+Packages: numpy 1.23.4, control 0.9.4, scipy 1.11.3, matplotlib 3.7.0
 ## Environment Requirements
 This project is compatible with Python 3.11.0 and was tested with specific package versions:
 * numpy 1.23.4